Seton Collegiate Church

 Then in 1470 George, the 1st Lord Seton, established a college of priests, dedicated to St Mary and the Holy Cross, but he did so without first gaining papal approval.
 At the same time, Lord Seton began building a new choir and sacristy, a space where his priests could prepare for mass.
 The new college was composed of 6 priests under a provost, with a clerk and 2 choir boys.
 Living quarters for the college were erected to the north west of the church, but only foundation walls of this domestic range now survive.

 Collegiate churches were served by a college of priests In this context 'college' has nothing particularly academic about it; it simply refers to a community of priests charged with saying prayers for the souls of a patron and his family.
 Many wealthy landowners established a collegiate church as a form of spiritual insurance policy, building a church and providing money to maintain a number of priests, whose job was to hold regular services in the church where they prayed for the patron and any other specified members of his family, ancestors and descendants.

 Collegiate churches tend to be single-celled, with stalls facing each other across a chancel.
 Since there were generally no parishioners to serve, there was no need to provide a nave or pews.

-There are wonderful family tombs throughout the church, including the 15th century effigies of an unknown knight and lady in the choir.
+There are wonderful family tombs throughout the church, including the 15th-century effigies of an unknown knight and lady in the choir.
 There is also a fascinating display of carved armorial panels brought here from Seton Palace, the late 16th century home of the family.
 The Palace was replaced in 1790 by the present house that can be glimpsed through the trees.
-The armorial panels are decorated with arms of the Setons and families they were linked to through mariage.
+The armorial panels are decorated with arms of the Setons and families they were linked to through marriage.

 The church is simply stunning inside, though it has obviously suffered from the passage of time, the quality of the medieval architecture and the family tombs are simply marvellous.